Arctic policy of Norway

-Arctic Policy of Norway consists of Norway's foreign relations with other Arctic countries, and Norway's government policies on issues occurring within the geographic boundaries of "the Arctic" or related to the Arctic or its people.
+The Arctic policy of Norway consists of Norway's foreign relations with other Arctic countries, and Norway's government policies on issues occurring within the geographic boundaries of "the Arctic" or related to the Arctic or its people.
 Since Norway is itself an Arctic nation, the Arctic Policy of Norway includes its domestic policies as regards the Norwegian Arctic region.

 The Arctic policy shapes Norway's relations with other Arctic countries, as well as its policies on its own Arctic areas.
 Northern Norway accounts for 35% of Norway's mainland territory, and 9% of its population lives within the Arctic Circle.
 Economic stability, development, and facilitation of opportunities in these areas are therefore regarded as issues of national interest.

 In Norway, development in the High North, including the Arctic, has been the government's highest foreign policy priority since 2005.
 The Norwegian Government's High North strategy was released December 1, 2006.

 In academic literature, Norway's expansive foreign policy and role in the Arctic has been described as a "small power acting big".
 The Norwegian Arctic policy concerns topics of environmental degradation, resource extraction, military presence, and fisheries, among others.
 The aims of the Arctic policies are to further develop the High North region to further safeguard Norwegian interests in the Arctic.
 Norway was a founding member of the Nordic Council when it was formed in 1952 alongside Denmark, Iceland, and Sweden.
 Norway held both the chairmanship for the Arctic Council, from 2023 to 2025, and the presidency of the Nordic Council.
 Today, Norway stands as one of the most progressive and engaged Arctic nations regarding academic activities, conservation and leadership in the Arctic.